vahidAK/NanoMethPhase/README.md

 conda activate nanomethphase
 python nanomethphase.py
 ```
+You can also use other package management systems to create a virtual environment and install dependencies in the [environment.yaml](https://github.com/vahidAK/NanoMethPhase/blob/master/envs/environment.yaml) file or install them in your base environment and then use ```nanomethphase.py```
 # NanoMethPhase Modules
 ## methyl_call_processor:
 Preparing methylation call file for methylation phasing or conversion of a bam file to whole genome bisulfite sequencing format for visualization in IGV.